andrew1007/mrfa-demo/article/7-memoization.md

 1. Some algorithms may seem "too complex" to memoize
 2. Stale caches are a common source of silent errors
-3. Everyone memoization challenge becomes a unique "case study" to solve
+3. Every memoization challenge becomes a unique case study to solve

 A memoization framework, that leverages selector functions, fixes all of these.